Citrinate/FreePackages/README.md

 ```

 > [!NOTE]
 > Packages already queued for activation are not affected by changes made to `FreePackagesFilters`.
-If your queue is filled with unwanted packages, then you can use the [`clearfreepackagesqueue`](#activation-commands) command to remove them.
+If your queue is filled with unwanted packages, then you can use the [`clearqueue`](#activation-commands) command to remove them.

 All filter options are explained below: